underscoredotspace/watchy-revolution/PORTING.md

 upload_speed = 921600
 ```

 You'll need to add the libraries we depend on.
-You can use the PIO library manager, but two of them are custom so you'll have to edit `platformio.ini` by hand to add them so I just add them all by adding
+You can use the PIO library manager, but Watchy-Screen is custom and you'll have to edit `platformio.ini` by hand to add it so I just add them all by adding

 ``` ini
 lib_deps =